tashajeske/Numerical-Solutions/IterComp.md

 169 x 169 | 29 | 51 | 14
 576 x 576 | 31 | 55 | 14

+Conjugate Gradient is the fastest method of convergence for the Laplace equation for all sizes my computer could handle.
+Gauss-Seidel was the next fastest method, and Jacobi had the largest number of iterations to convergence.

 ### Code:
 ```